chenesan/MindTicker/README.md

 ##TODO

+Any contibution is welcomed.
+It's great if you can report bug, suggest some features or send a pull request.

+Besides I'm new to javascript, so if the code has some bad style or usage, please tell me!

 So far(4.28.2015) it's still a prototype.
 In the short run there are some needs:

 1. It's easy to turn off the alert.
 To do this the user just need to press "enter" twice.
 We need to let it hard to be neglected.

 2. A better UI make people be more conscious about what they are doing and what's they really want to do.

 In the long run I would like to make it more intelligent.
-We may need some research on what's the typical behavior when people miss in the Internet.
+We need some research on what's the typical behavior when people miss in the Internet.
 Once we get some empirical rules, we can put them into MindTicker.
+Even more, we can make MindTicker learn that what time the user will be distracted by tracking user's behavior and the extent of distraction.

 ##License
 MIT